Commandant banner

 • Respect and prestige in society.

-• Comprehensive benefits and allowances.
+• Comprehensive training and development.

-• Chance to lead and inspire teams.
+• Chance to lead and inspire others.

 • Contribution to national security.